MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/databases/index.md

 * [Create the database tables with Ant tasks](#create-the-database-tables-with-ant-tasks)

 ## Database users and privileges
-At run time, the MobileFirst Server applications in the application server use data sources as resources to obtain connection to relational databases.
+At run time, the {{ site.data.keys.mf_server }} applications in the application server use data sources as resources to obtain connection to relational databases.
 The data source needs a user with certain privileges to access the database.

-You need to configure a data source for each MobileFirst Server application that is deployed to the application server to have the access to the relational database.
+You need to configure a data source for each {{ site.data.keys.mf_server }} application that is deployed to the application server to have the access to the relational database.
 The data source requires a user with specific privileges to access the database.
-The number of users that you need to create depends on the installation procedure that is used to deploy MobileFirst Server applications to the application server.
+The number of users that you need to create depends on the installation procedure that is used to deploy {{ site.data.keys.mf_server }} applications to the application server.

 ### Installation with the Server Configuration Tool
-The same user is used for all components (MobileFirst Server administration service, MobileFirst Server configuration service, MobileFirst Server push service, and MobileFirst runtime)
+The same user is used for all components ({{ site.data.keys.mf_server }} administration service, {{ site.data.keys.mf_server }} configuration service, {{ site.data.keys.mf_server }} push service, and {{ site.data.keys.product }} runtime)

 ### Installation with Ant tasks
 The sample Ant files that are provided in the product distribution use the same user for all components.
 However, it is possible to modify the Ant files to have different users: